ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 Network access refers to an authentication process by which a node is admitted securely onto network infrastructure.
 This is most common for wireless networks (wifi, 802.15.4), but has also routinely been done for wired infrastructure using 802.1X mechanisms with EAPOL.

-While there are EAP protocols that do not involve certificates, such as EAPSIM {{?RFC4186}}, the use of symmetric key mechanisms as the "network key" is common in many homes.
+While there are EAP protocols that do not involve certificates, such as EAPSIM {{?RFC4186}}, the use of symmetric key mechanisms as the "network key" {{WPAPSK}} (is common in many homes.
 The use of certificate based mechanisms are expected to increase, due to challenges, such as Randomized and Changing MAC addresses (RCM), as described in {{?I-D.ietf-madinas-use-cases}}.

 #### EAP-TLS with RADIUS